inkstitch/inkstitch/collections/_docs/de/004-012-troubleshoot.md

 {% include upcoming_release.html %}
 * You may also  choose  to additionnaly delete empty groups or layers
-* If you check "test run" before applying, then you get a summary of the changes to be done, but no changes are actually made.
+* Check test run option to display names of the elements that will be removed with the current settings without actually removing anything

 ## Ink/Stitch SVG aktualisieren